cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.4.1v1 Instructions:
-DMARC is not configured through the Exchange admin center, but rather via DNS records hosted by the agency’s domain.
+DMARC is not configured through the Exchange admin center, but rather via DNS records hosted by the agency's domain.
 As such, implementation varies depending on how an agency manages its DNS records.
 See [Form the DMARC TXT record for your domain \| Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/email-authentication-dmarc-configure?view=o365-worldwide#step-4-form-the-dmarc-txt-record-for-your-domain) for Microsoft guidance.